alecgrater/Sudoku/README.md

 # Sudoku

-Sudoku auto-solver via recursion and backtracing algrorithm.
+Sudoku auto-solver via recursion and backtracking algorithm

+## Prerequisites
+Using [Sudoku Package](https://pypi.org/project/py-sudoku/) to generate a new board

+To install, run:
+`pip3 install py-sudoku`

+# Sudoku
+From root directory, run:
+`python3 main.py`

-# GUI
+# Gui (under development)

-Gui currently under development.
 Two goals with this project:
-1. create an interactable interface for the user to attempt to solve sudoku puzzles
+1. create an intractable interface for the user to attempt to solve sudoku puzzles
-2. visualize backtracing algorithm in real time.
+2. visualize backtracking algorithm in real time.